The Chipper Program is available NOW!

 - Make sure that your piles contain no rocks, metal, mud, poison oak, scotch broom, vines, blackberries, or building materials

-- Include only materials that are less than 10 feet in length
+- Include only materials that are less than 8 inches in diameter and less than 10 feet in length

 - "Loose" piles are preferable to tightly packed material.